Faculty & Program Support

 Developing and Delivering Distance Education Programs and Courses

-Academic departments should contact the Director of Distance Education when they are initially considering developing programs for online delivery as well as programs for delivery at off-campus sites.
-Distance Education expertise helps assure that distance education programs comply with SACS requirements throughout development and implementation.
+Academic departments should contact the School of Professional Studies when initially considering developing programs for online or off-campus delivery.
+Distance Education expertise helps assure that distance education programs comply with UNC System and SACSCOC requirements.

-Individual course development for online delivery requires that the course be an approved UNC Charlotte course approved for development by the originating academic department; and, if TLC funds the course development, the course will be developed and delivered per the stipulations described in an Online Course Development Agreement signed by the instructor developing the course, the department chair, and the Director of Distance Education prior to the initiation of course development.
+Individual course development for online delivery requires that the course be an approved UNC Charlotte course approved for development by the originating academic department; and, if the School of Professional Studies funds the course development, the course will be developed and delivered per the stipulations described in an Online Course Development Agreement signed by the instructor developing the course and the department chair prior to the initiation of course development.

-UNC Charlotte subscribes to Quality Matters (QM) a nationally recognized, faculty-centered, peer review process designed to certify the quality of online courses and online components.
+UNC Charlotte subscribes to Quality Matters (QM) a nationally recognized, faculty-centered, peer review process designed to certify the design of online courses.
 Any faculty or staff member may create an account at QM and explore the services offered as a subscribing institution.

 Marketing